colorpulse6/swash-flag-monorepo/readme.md

 - **A/B Testing**: Enable or disable features for specific user segments to test different versions of a feature.
 - **Gradual Rollouts**: Roll out new features to a small percentage of users before a full release.
 - **Quick Rollbacks**: Instantly disable a feature if issues are detected, without redeploying the application.

+## Shared Database Strategy

+To optimize costs while maintaining proper environment isolation, this project uses a shared database strategy:

+1. **Single Database Host**: The `dev` environment hosts a PostgreSQL database server that is used by all environments.
+   - Reduces costs by running only one database instance
+   - All database connections are secured within the VPC

+2. **Environment-Specific Databases**: While sharing the same database server, each environment has its own dedicated database:
+   - `swash_flag_dev` for development
+   - `swash_flag_staging` for staging
+   - `swash_flag_prod` for production

+3. **Proper Isolation**: Each environment is fully isolated from others:
+   - Separate EC2 instances for each environment
+   - Individual S3 buckets for deployment artifacts
+   - Environment-specific databases on the shared database server

+This approach allows you to maintain a complete testing workflow (dev → staging → prod) while minimizing AWS costs by consolidating database resources.